Bordeaux Cathedral: Renaissance and Revolution (16th–18th centuries)

 In the 16th century, Renaissance decorative elements were added to the Gothic structure, including an ornamental jubé or rood screen between the choir and the nave.
 It was taken down in 1806, but elements of it can now be seen on the tribune of the organ.
 The seventeenth century saw the reconstruction of the spires, but few changes in the interior.
 Between 1772 and 1784, under Cardinal de Rohan, the archbishop proposed giving the archbishop's palace classical facade.
 A fire in 1787 caused serious damage to the roof of the choir and transept.

 The royal wedding of Louis XIII and Anne of Austria, the daughter of King Philip III of Spain and Archduchess of Austria, took place in the cathedral in 1615, cementing alliance between Spain, Austria and France.
-It led in 1638 to the birth of Louis XIV of France.
+It led in 1638 to the birth of Louis XIV.

 During the French Revolution, the furniture and much of the decoration of the cathedral was removed or vandalised.
 A portion of the exterior sculpture, on the north side, was hidden by the neighbouring buildings, and was spared.
 In March 1793 the building was officially nationalised, and transformed into a storage barn for the feed of military horses.
 The nave was used in 1797 for political meetings and patriotic assemblies.
 The tower was threatened with destruction, and most of the furniture was gone when the building was finally returned to the church in 1798.